WenSimEHRP/JGRPP-wiki/Features/Calendar-and-economy-speeds.md

 ### Things which stay the same in real time (in both calendar and wallclock timekeeping modes)

-These occur at the same real time speed regardless of the value of the day length factor setting.
+These occur at the same real time speed regardless of the value of the economy speed reduction factor setting.

 * Vehicle movement
 * Vehicle running costs